rwb/lesson4/README.md

 ## Using Maximum Likelihood Methods to Test a Hypothesis ##

-Now, let's use the idea of likelihood to estimate the treatment effect.
+Now, let's use the idea of likelihood to estimate a treatment effect.
 First, we estimate the proportion of people who fail in the arrest group: